16 Myths About Adoption You Need to Stop Believing

 Myth: Children who are adopted won’t “fit in” to the family

 Truth: Parents and children, adopted or not, will always have some struggle.
 Parenting is hard, and even parents raising biological children wonder where their kids “came from” sometimes.
 “Both biological and adoptive parents can struggle at times in their relationship with their children,” says Bobbi J. Miller, Ph.D, LMFT, a family therapist who specializes in adoption.
 “Based on personality factors and their own individual backgrounds, many parents find it easier to connect with some children than others.”
 But that isn’t due to any inherent “blood is thicker than water” idea.
 “Someone actually had the audacity to say to me when they found out we were licensed for foster to adopt, ‘It’s not fair to have bio children and adopt—you’ll never love the kids you adopted like you will a bio child,” adoptive mom Lindsey says.
 Of course, this wasn’t true, she says.
+You might not know that these famous celebrities were adopted.

 Myth: Birth mothers “give up” their children because they don’t want them